alfrancog/Natural-disasters-in-Colombia-case-studies/docs/introduction.md

 ###### Review #1

-Disaster prevention through education is not as simple as it sounds, it contains many technical terminologies for many of us, but in this article, some concepts such as risk management, vulnerability and threat were described in a way that brings us closer to environmental education, remarking the importance of its understanding in order to apply it in the following readings.
+Disaster prevention through education is not as simple as it sounds, it contains many technical terminologies for many of us, but in this article, some concepts such as *risk management*, *vulnerability* and *threat* were described in a way that brings us closer to environmental education, remarking the importance of its understanding in order to apply it in the following readings.

 As a contextualization, the authors present a bibliographic review of the theoretical-technical